 Replacing all the appliances at once is unnecessary.
 However, each has a lifespan.

 Unfortunately, the washer or heater will eventually die.
 Replacing worn-out appliances with energy-efficient ones is a no-brainer.

 Energy Star’s website has a range of energy-efficient products.
 They also show what rebates are available for these products by zip code.

 Another way to get the most out of a solar array is by adopting new energy-conscious habits.
 Although solar reduces the need for utility-generated power, most people that get solar for their San Antonio homes stay connected to the grid.

 Solar customers that stay connected can access utility-generated power when the sun is down.
 The excess solar-power produced during the day goes onto the grid and put on the utility bill as a credit towards energy used at night.
 The problem is that solar production is often set at a lower rate than utility-generated power.

 To get the most out of a solar array, homeowners need to use power when it is cheapest for them.
 Nighttime usage is often the most expensive because more people are using it.

-When high-energy activities performed during the day, however, cost less.
+When high-energy activities are performed during the day, however, they cost less.
 The problem is that not everyone has the luxury of being home during the day.